 If new stock is required, begin the process circa Week 15 and this will give the suckers the rest of the season to establish themselves.

-Do not take suckers from grafted plants, as these suckers will produce plants resembling the rootstock variety, rather than the grafted variety.
+* Suckers below the graft will produce plants resembling the rootstock variety rather than the grafted variety.

 Once the sucker/s have been removed replace and firm the soil around the parent plant.